 In all circumstances, discuss tree and plant selection with us prior to submitting your landscape designs as approval is at the discretion of the Council.
 In some situations, the plants listed below may be considered appropriate to plant.

-In all circumstances when planting on Council land you must discuss tree and plant selection with us prior to submitting your landscape designs as approval is at the discretion of the Council.
+In all circumstances when planting on Council land, or land that will be vested to Council, you must discuss tree and plant selection with us prior to submitting your landscape designs, as approval is at the discretion of the Council.

-The list below provides some tree species and their attributes.
-Download a full and comprehensive list [XLSX, 109 KB].
-The download list is updated on a regular basis and it is recommended that the most up-to-date list is used for any planting project.
+The download list is updated on a regular basis, and it is recommended that the most up-to-date list be used for any planting project.

 If you believe any information provided is not correct, please contact us at ccctree@ccc.govt.nz.